-When generating a Radio Morphing simulation, the user must specify a target primary energy, zenith and azimuth angle $(E_{t},\, \theta_t, \, \varphi_t)$.
-We thus chose, in our library, the reference ZHAireS simulation with the closest zenith angle $\theta_{\rm ref}$.
+When generating signals with Radio Morphing, the user must specify a target primary energy, zenith and azimuth angle $(E_{t},\, \theta_t, \, \varphi_t)$.
+We then choose, in our library, the reference ZHAireS simulation with the closest zenith angle $\theta_{\rm ref}$.
 The user must also specify a coordinate list of target antenna positions ($x_t$, $y_t$, $z_t$) in the AIRES reference frame, at which the radio signal will be computed.
-Hence, for each target antenna, we chose within the selected ZHAireS simulation, the reference plane with $X_{\rm max}$ distance $D_{\rm plane}$ that is the closest to the $X_{\rm max}$-antenna distance $d_{\rm ant}$.
+Hence, for each target antenna, we take within the selected ZHAireS simulation, the reference plane with $X_{\rm max}$ distance $D_{\rm plane}$ that is the closest to the $X_{\rm max}$-antenna distance $d_{\rm ant}$.
 This procedure is done to reduce as much as possible the error related to the extrapolation of the signal.